Ko (film): Critical response

 Malathi Rangarajan of The Hindu described the film as a "tale with a realistic twist" and praised Anand who "strikes gold with Ko.
 Blending the commercial with the realistic is a challenge, but K. V. Anand proves adept at it."
 N Venkateswaran of The Times of India gave four stars out of five citing: "With Ko, director Anand gives notice of his immense talent once again, making a movie that is all set to lord over the box office this summer".
 Deccan Herald wrote, "K V Anand is an ace lensman himself but his Ko, whatever it might mean, is like a newspaper with just banner headlines and posed pics.
 No body text.
 The intro lies in the tailpiece".
 Chennai Online wrote, "Anand impresses us with his eye for details in one sequence but soon manages to irritate viewers by resorting to archaic screenplay", appreciating the background score, editing and cinematography.

 Baradwaj Rangan wrote, "If someone wants to make a case for the abolishment of song and dance from our cinema, Ko would be Exhibit A." He also went on to state that Ko was "a series of big scenes with no transitions, no segues, no scenes that just stop to smell the scenery."
 Pavithra Srinivasan of Rediff.com stated that "K V Anand's screenplay moves swiftly during the first half, courtesy the dialogues, and lags slightly in the second.
 Still, with its basic plot of politics, it has enough twists and turns to keep you occupied.
 Best of all are the light touches of sarcasm and humour that make it work."
 Sify wrote, "For an audience numbed by predictable Kollywood potboilers week after week, here is an original offering from KV Anand, a fearless filmmaker who doesn't insult your intelligence.
 He is able to cater to the needs of both the elite as well as mass audiences, which should be applauded".

+Regarding the Telugu dubbed version, Venkateswara Rao Immadi Setti from Webdunia wrote that the film was made with the premise that there is nothing wrong with telling a single lie if it benefits ten people.
+The critic added that Anand's intelligence was revealed in crafting.